harshanavkis/M3/README.md

         m4 libboost-all-dev libssl-dev libgmp3-dev libmpfr-dev \
         libmpc-dev libncurses5-dev texinfo ninja-build libxml2-utils

+We also support building the system using a nix-shell, with dependencies loaded as defined in the default.nix file.
+Additionally, these packages can be loaded automagically using direnv.

 Afterwards, pull in the submodules:

     $ git submodule update --init src/libs/musl src/libs/flac src/libs/leveldb